The advertisements above are Google-sponsored. These

 Some Airhead motorcycles flywheels (clutch carriers) have some markings with two lines, they are 6° separated.
 These show the official limits for double images (use a strobe lamp), and thereby show maximum allowable differences between cylinders.

 I am well aware that there may be conflicts here with some publications regarding setting the timing at the S mark.
 Many years ago, the idle timing mark, S, often called static timing since it could be done with engine off, was used on points-containing engines.
 This was done by setting the engine off points opening position with an ohmmeter, voltmeter, or test light, or even some extremely thin paper like cigarette rolling paper.
-Strobes were not plentiful nor overly cheap, so those methods sufficed, although always a compromise, as the range of advance and the maximum advance point are both far more important.
+Strobes were not plentiful nor overly cheap, so those methods sufficed, although always a compromise, as the range of advance and the maximum advance point, all with the engine running, taking up various mechanical clearances, etc... are more important.
 The proper method is to set timing so the mark, F or Z, is centered in the timing window and will not rise further as rpm is increased further.
 As you already know, the rpm at which this is to happen has varied with the timing mechanisms over the years, but is at approximately 3000 rpm on all later models.
 This means to let the S mark be wherever it is (within reason, unspecified).
 If the S mark can then be seen in the window at idle RPM, that is usually going to be OK.
-The reason the maximum advance point is more important is that under high throttle setting, pressures in the cylinder are greatly increased, and excessive timing will potentially be destructive; while insufficient timing advance will not allow full and proper performance, and there will be heating effects.
+The reason the maximum advance point is more important is that under high throttle setting and particularly when combined with high RPM, pressures in the cylinder are greatly increased, and excessive timing will potentially be destructive; while insufficient timing advance will not allow full and proper performance, and there will be heating effects.

 BMW airhead engines USUALLY give plenty of warning about pinging, and in many instances a small, perhaps 3° more advance (sometimes 4°), is advantageous for performance ...this is especially so at higher elevations, where pinging may not show up even on 87 or even 85 octane grade gasoline, especially on later Airheads with lower compression ratio, as common on U.S. shipped bikes.
 Move the Z or F markings into to the upper half of the window, and see.
 Pinging, if it occurs, will usually show up first on poorer gasoline's, at near sea level, on a hot day, under moderate to heavy throttle, typically well under 4000 rpm.
 This advance setting modification does not work well with the R50 and R60 motorcycles.